Donald Pettit: Expedition 6

+During his time on the ISS, Pettit conducted two extravehicular activities (EVAs) to install external scientific equipment.
+He was not initially scheduled for a spacewalk but stepped in for Nikolai Budarin, who was removed from the task days before due to a medical issue.
+In his free time on ISS, Pettit created and filmed "Saturday Morning Science", a series of demonstrations exploring fluid behavior in microgravity.

-The Expedition 6 mission was extended by about two months, following the loss of the Space Shuttle Columbia in February 2003.
-Instead of returning on a shuttle the crew returned in a Russian Soyuz capsule, the first time American astronauts had launched on the Space Shuttle and landed in a Soyuz.
+The mission was extended by about two months after the Space Shuttle Columbia disaster on February 1, 2003, which led to the grounding of the shuttle fleet.
+Instead of returning on a shuttle as planned, the crew returned in the Russian Soyuz TMA-1 capsule on May 4, 2003, the first time NASA astronauts had landed in a Soyuz spacecraft.

+Pettit's first Soyuz landing proved challenging.
+Concerned about potential radiation damage to his scientific film before a shuttle could retrieve it, he secured the materials in a 20 kg pack strapped to his chest.
+While a typical Soyuz descent subjects astronauts to 3 G's, guidance system failure during the Soyuz TMA's inaugural reentry caused a ballistic reentry, exposing the crew to over 8 G's.
+This intensified the pack's weight to approximately 160 kg, leaving Pettit exhausted and reportedly causing a shoulder dislocation.
+However, space agencies downplayed the incident, stating the astronauts were in good condition.

 STS-126

-Pettit was mission specialist 1 on the STS-126 mission to deliver equipment and supplies to the ISS.
+Pettit was a mission specialist on the STS-126, a short-duration mission on Space Shuttle Endeavour to deliver equipment and supplies to the ISS.

-Pettit also performed experiments on board ISS related to clumping of solid particles in microgravity.
-The experiments showed that particles of various materials which varied in size between 1 micrometer and 6 mm naturally clumped together in microgravity when confined to a volume of 4 liters that included a few grams of the materials.
+In his free time on ISS, Pettit performed experiments related to the clumping of solid particles in microgravity.
+The experiments showed that particles of various materials which varied in size between 1 micrometer and 6 millimeters naturally clumped together in microgravity when confined to a volume of 4 liters that included a few grams of the materials.
 The cause was theorized to be electrostatic.
 This presents a plausible mechanism for the initial stages of planetary formation, since particles of this size do not have sufficient gravity to cause this phenomenon.